February Insights – What’s 2020?

 David: It is almost March.
 And I thought that the year is ticking by so far, so fast that we should have a quick chat around 2020 trends for outsourcing that you’ve seen, that I’ve seen.
 So first of all, Artificial Intelligence 2020, where is that at?

 Damien: It’s advancing, there’s a lot of highly advanced automation I suppose.
-I’m going to say what I don’t think as real Artificial Intelligence, but the real Artificial Intelligence is starting to learn and evolve.
+I’m going to say what I don’t think as real Artificial Intelligence, but the actual Artificial Intelligence is starting to learn and evolve.
 I think it’s going to be the major trends for this decade anyway.

-David: And we’ve had a number or people not necessary clients, I’ve had people that are aware of the industry that we are in that is saying has artificial intelligence destroyed your business?
+David: And we’ve had a number or people not necessarily clients, I’ve had people that are aware of the industry that we are in that is saying has artificial intelligence destroyed your business?
 And the answer is yeah?

 Damien: No, far from it.
-I look from an outsourcing perspective and it’s actually creating more opportunities, as automation started getting big, 2018 to 2019, the opportunities to really ramp up the customer service and the customer relationship have really driven a more diverse type of task to the offshore team.
+I look from an outsourcing perspective and it’s actually creating more opportunities, as automation started getting bigger, 2018 to 2019, the opportunities to really ramp up the customer service and the customer relationship have really driven a more diverse type of task to the offshore team.

 David: Yes, so back a number of years ago when you started with us and people were coming to us and say, I’m looking for a VA to do pretty much base level stuff.

 Damien: Mundane, mundane was the word, and VA’s I suppose have been to cloud.
-So cloud two years ago was pretty good, now I’m going to say most businesses across Australia have tighten up cloud software systems so they are able to unlock a lot more potential within their property management business.
+So cloud two years ago was pretty good, now I’m going to say most businesses across Australia have taken up cloud software systems so they are able to unlock a lot more potential within their property management business.
 So the cloud has really boosted automation, has also boosted the ability to actually have offshore staff.
 But probably the biggest trend I’m seeing is selling, we’ve got VA’s now making money, so it’s no longer mundane.
 I think anyone that goes I just want to have an offshore admin mundane tasks whilst that’s a good starting point, that’s not what they do anymore.

 David: Yeah because that is really being absorbed by automation isn’t it?